The Goat Life: Casting

 Suriya was initially considered and cast for the role of Najeeb and Blessy discussed with him, but he opted out due to busy schedules and prior commitments.

 Prithviraj agreed to do the film while he was at the sets of Pokkiri Raja (2010) in 2008.
 Najeeb Muhammad from Benyamin's novel is partially based on the real-life experiences of Najeeb.
 Prithviraj said, although he is not a pious person, Najeeb has staunch focus on faith.
 There is a physical, psychological, and spiritual journey for the character.
 For three years, he interacts more with animals than humans, so he would "become" one among.
 For Najeeb's role, Blessy wanted an actor who could dedicate at least 1 1/2 years for the film, which Prithviraj agreed.
-Prithviraj had to gain and lose weight to show Najeeb's physical transformation on screen, he gained weight to 98 kilograms for playing the character in the starting sequences of the film with a pot belly and had to lose weight to 67 kilograms by the end of the film.
+Prithviraj had to gain and lose weight to show Najeeb's physical transformation on screen.
+He increased his weight to 98 kilograms for playing the character in the starting sequences of the film with a pot belly and had to reduce his weight to 67 kilograms by the end of the film.
 Having lost 31 kilograms, Prithviraj said he followed an unhealthy diet which he would not recommend anyone to follow.
 He blacked-out while filming a scene.
 There was always a doctor on call at the set.

 As of 2015, no other actor beside Prithviraj was finalised.
 In 2016, Blessy said he is scouting for actors in Somalia and such places.
 In 2017, a casting call was released by the makers through social media inviting applicants for a young male and female and a middle-aged female.
 In February 2018, Amala Paul confirmed through social media that she is playing Sainu.
 Sainu, Najeeb's wife, is portrayed in different phases of her life.
 According to Blessy, the role would tap the potential of Amala, considering the roles she had done so far.
-Beside co-producing, Haitian actor Jimmy Jean-Louis played a major role as Ibrahim Khadiri.
+Beside co-producing, Jimmy Jean-Louis played a major role as Ibrahim Khadiri.
 Omani actor Talib al Balushi played the role of Najeeb's boss.
 Rik Aby, a Sudanese actor based in the United Arab Emirates also played a role.